Morecambe Offshore Windfarm STEM engagement

 Winds of change – Getting hands on

-Complementing school curricula, the workshops introduce the concept of climate change, climate legislation and goals, before then moving into what we mean by renewable energy.
-Below provides something of an overview as session content then typically moves into looking at wind power generation in detail, covering off the differences between onshore wind and offshore wind.
+Complementing school curricula, the workshops introduce the concept of climate change, associated legislation and climate goals, before moving into what we mean by renewable energy.
+Below provides something of an overview to typical session content as we move through looking into wind power generation in detail.
+The workshops explore ideas such as:

 The importance of Health and Safety

-The workshop sessions typically then finish with an important Health and Safety focus on Personal Protective Equipment (PPE), with class volunteers getting to try on a high-vis jackets and helmets.
+The workshop typically conclude with an important Health and Safety focus on Personal Protective Equipment (PPE), with class volunteers getting to try on a high-vis jackets and helmets.

 Deborah is passionate about her work and looks forward to engaging with the project area community over the months and years ahead.
 Look out for the next blog instalment where Deborah reviews the engagement work the project team is doing with local environmental groups.